Documentation for Deptle Terminal.

 7 return Order.Hold()

-Use Order.Score when your strategy should rank ideas instead of placing an order directly.
+Order.Score ranks ideas instead of placing a trade directly.

 Need help?